What is the SAT?

 The SAT is a standardized college admission exam that measures a student's literacy, mathematics, and writing skills.
 It is a multiple choice, pencil/paper (in-person) exam that provides colleges with a common data point to use in evaluating applicants.
 When combined with other measures such as grade point average, courses taken, and admissions interviews, SAT scores may be considered indicators of academic success in college.

-There are two main SAT sections - Math and Evidence-Based Reading & Writing - plus an essay section.
+There are two main SAT sections - Math and Evidence-Based Reading & Writing.